insanity54/hostr/README.md

 ## Contributing

 I don't know if this project is helpful to anyone other than myself, but if it is, cool!
-Feel free to open issues, submit pull requests or just fork and make your own super cool version.
+Feel free to open issues, suggest features, submit pull requests or just fork and make your own super cool version.

 ## Author

 I'm Chris Grimmett.
 I do videos on youtube, develop software, and wish I were a cyborg.
-I'm looking for a job where I can tinker and do cool projects.
 If you like this project and feel like supporting me, here's my deets:

 http://grimtech.net/ ::: http://twitter.com/insanity54 ::: http://youtube.com/user/insanity54

 I'm sticker bombing my van.
 Send me a sticker to put on my van, then I’ll send you a different sticker!

 Chris Grimmett
 PO Box 1517
 Spokane Valley, Washington 99037